IkigaiLabsETH/Artbot/MAGRITTE-ART-GENERATOR-README.md

 - **API Errors**:
   - If you encounter Anthropic API overload errors, use the OpenAI-based script instead: `./run-magritte-art-generator-openai.sh`
   - If you see "No AI provider available" errors, check that your API keys are correctly set in the `.env` file
+- **Image Generation Issues**:
+  - If you see "Invalid version or not permitted" errors, your Replicate API key may not have access to the FLUX Pro model
+  - Run `./check-flux-pro-access.sh` to verify if you have access to the FLUX Pro model
-- **Image Generation Issues**: Check your Replicate API key and ensure you have sufficient credits
+  - Check your Replicate API key and ensure you have sufficient credits
 - **Compilation Errors**: Make sure TypeScript is installed globally or in your project
 - **"find: unknown primary" Error**: On macOS, the script may need modification for the `find` command.
 Edit the script to use `find output -name "flux-*.png" -type f | sort | tail -1` instead